Welcome to the Info TEST server!

 Black screen on RHEL8

-Since the move to RHEL8, it has become more common for users to encounter a black screen when attempting to connect to a VNC session.
+Since the upgrade to RHEL8, it has become more common for users to encounter a black screen when attempting to connect to a VNC session.
 This usually happens when more than one VNC server session is started.
 The default xstartup file provided with RHEL 8 does not work well.
-As a workaround, please replace the contents of your ~/.vnc/xstartup file with the following:
+As a workaround, run the following and then restart VNC.

 Search All NRAO